pre-commit/identify/README.md

 A call to `tags_from_path` does this:

 1. What is the type: file, symlink, directory?
 If it's not file, stop here.
 2. Is it executable?
-Add the appropriate tag.
+Zero-length?
+Add the appropriate tags.
 3. Do we recognize the file extension?
 If so, add the appropriate tags, stop here.
 These tags would include binary/text.
 4. Peek at the first X bytes of the file.
 Use these to determine whether it is